sanvatsarkaranuj/Fall25GuitarHero/README.md

 **Key Feature:** Notes are held HIGH for 5.2ms to ensure the note column samples them (it samples every 2.6ms).

 #### `toneGenerator.vhd` - PWM Audio Generation
-Created from scratch to provide audio feedback:
+This module was created to provide audio feedback:

 ```vhdl
 -- Musical note frequencies (C major chord)